 It was a back and forth contest with both teams exchanging excellent scoring chances.

 This game turned out to be a shootout from the opening face-off.
-Grand Rapids built up a 4-2 lead in the second period before we came storming back with four straight goals to take the lead in the third.
+Grand Rapids built up a 4-2 lead in the second period before the Hornets came storming back with four straight goals to take the lead in the third.
 Grand Rapids added one late but we hung on to win it in electrifying fashion 6-5.
-Current Michigan University Coach Mel Pearson scored two goals in that game for the Hornets.
+Current University of Michigan Head Coach Mel Pearson scored two goals in that game for the Hornets.

 With the win, we advanced to the finals to face Rochester John Marshall, a team we did not know a whole lot about.
 But what we did know was the squad from southern Minnesota could put the puck in the net and had one of the best goalies in the state in sophomore Paul Butters who would go on to play at the University of Minnesota.